-Gateshead Council also emphasises the importance of checking trees before they are disturbed as part of a development project and, if they are found to be within a conservation area or under an existing Tree Preservation Order (TPO), the council should be contacted before any invasive work takes place.
+Gateshead Council also emphasises the importance of checking trees before they are disturbed as part of a development project and, if they are found to be within a conservation area or under an existing tree preservation order (TPO), the council should be contacted before any invasive work takes place.
 There are currently 22 conservation areas in Gateshead, and a number of trees could hold valid TPOs.
-Due to this, it would be worthwhile to book a tree survey with a trained arborist so the multitude of obstacles can be avoided entirely.
+Due to this, it would be worthwhile to book a tree survey with a trained arboriculturist so the multitude of obstacles can be avoided entirely.

 Information on the BS5837 Tree Survey

 A method of bypassing any potential issues caused by trees that are protected in Gateshead would be through arranging a tree survey.
 During a tree survey, a trained arboricultural consultant will conduct a thorough analysis of all trees on the site, grade them based on quality, and use these observations to decide whether they are worth retaining or should be moved or destroyed.

 After the assessment, the arboricultural consultant who carried out the survey will produce a report outlining trees present on the site and effective recommendations.
 As well as being a beneficial document for the development project, it will also play a crucial role in the process of gaining planning permission and, as such, should be submitted as part of the application.

 Planning a Tree Assessment

 In any development project on a site that houses trees, you should ensure that a tree survey is carried out by a reputable arboriculturist.
 It would also be advisable to book an assessment early to guarantee that a visit to your site can happen at a suitable time, preventing any unnecessary delays to your project.

 Book a BS5837 tree survey early by contacting us as soon as possible.
 You can get in touch over the phone, via email or by filling out the quote form on this page.
 One of our team will then be in touch with you to give you an accurate price based on your site and project.